veekthoven/challenge/README.md

 ## How i would improve this program if you had additional time
  - Add more animation to give more feedback to the user.
+ - I will care about SEO
+ - Users should be able to delete/Edit entries
+ - Provide a name for a student to fill in their names on the Worksheet